Angkor Wat overview

 The temple was built on the principle of arranging stone in advance, then the architect began sculpting.
 The proof is that there are still traces of the unfinished sculpture paintings on the pillars in the first floor.

-The lowest floor of Angkor has lakes where the king for bathed, but they are dry now.
+The lowest floor of Angkor Wat where has the lakes in order for the king for bathed, but they are dry now.